davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 \ce{^{87}Sr}/\ce{^{86}Sr} of .7023-.7024.
 These values are typical for the depleted upper mantle [e.g. @Hofmann1997] and require a mantle source that has not been recycled from the western North American subcontinental mantle or continental lithosphere more generally.
-The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle.

-The lack of radiogenically enriched arc residues in the Crystal Knob xenolith suite  confirms the unrooted nature of Salinia continental arc rocks [e.g.
+The lack of radiogenically enriched arc residues in the Crystal Knob xenolith suite confirms the unrooted nature of Salinia arc rocks [e.g.
 @Hall2013] that lie slivered above the Franciscan accretionary complex that dominates the crust of the Coast Ranges.
-This suggests the existence of a major structural discontinuity below the crust, with underplated, slightly depleted peridotite forming the framework of the mantle lithosphere.
+This suggests the existence of a major structural discontinuity below the crust, with underplated, depleted peridotite forming the framework of the mantle lithosphere.
+The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle beneath the Coast Ranges.
 Several tectonic events experienced by the Coast Ranges since the Cretaceous provide a means to append suboceanic mantle lithosphere or upwelling asthenosphere to the base of the crust.

 The Franciscan complex of the region was assembled by sustained subduction of the Farallon plate during the Cretaceous and early Cenozoic [@Cowan1978;